BryanWieschenberg/Livestock-Metrics-Visualization-App/README.md

-# Database Visualization Full Stack Web Application
+# Livestock Metrics Visualization Tool
 Bryan Wieschenberg, Tra-Mi Cao, Praneel Pothukanuri

 This database holds information of goats, along with their traits and activities.
 We aimed to answer 7 key questions about goats and their birth weights using our views and queries, enabling the user to choose a variety of years, vaccines, and outputs for each question answered.
 The 7 questions are: